fherbine/trainingPython-Kivy/flask/courses.md

 - hello_world: Simple 'hello world text' dispatched on site route '/'.
 - sto: A kebab flask app wich have several routes with simple text in it.
 - path: Get variables via url path.
+- safe: simple str path use with escape func.

 Course:
 --------